-Travelling Responsibly in Cambodia – Why It Matters
+Travelling Responsibly in Cambodia – Here’s Why It Matters

 Travelling responsibly in Cambodia matters.
 No, it’s not okay to wear your bikinis and shorts to Angkor Wat or on tours to villages and visits to local homes.
-But travelling responsibly is about more than what you wear.
-And here’s why…
+But travelling responsibly in Cambodia is about more than what you wear.
+Here’s why…

 I have had a guide to travelling responsibly in Cambodia sitting in my drafts folder for close to three years.
-I’ve only recently realised that it’s a work in progress and will always remain so, so there’s no better time to post it than now, I’ll be continually updating it.
+I’ve only recently realised that it’s a work in progress and will always remain so.
+So while there’s no better time to post it than now, I’ll be continually updating it.

 Travelling Responsibly in Cambodia

-I have opened my draft Responsible Travel Guide to Cambodia during high season each year, when masses of tourists descend upon Siem Reap – and the errors of their judgment are all the more obvious.
-There’s something about seeing travellers shopping in supermarkets in bikini tops and backpackers ambling the streets clutching beers that makes us cringe.
+I’ve found that I’ve opened my draft Responsible Travel Guide to Cambodia during high season each year, when masses of tourists descend upon Siem Reap and the errors of their judgment are all the more obvious.
+There’s something about seeing travellers shopping in supermarkets in bikini tops and backpackers ambling the streets clutching beers that makes expats cringe.

 It was travellers’ bad behaviour – from disrespecting monks (no, it’s not okay to put your arm around a monk for a selfie) to wearing inappropriate clothes (or no clothes at all) at sacred sites – that motivated the Cambodian authorities to introduce the Angkor Code of Conduct in late 2015, and add a further regulation on clothing worn at the temples last week.